Barbu Lăzăreanu: Cuvântul Liber

 Over those years, Lăzăreanu researched and edited several volumes of essays by Dobrogeanu-Gherea, issuing, as part of the "Dobrogeanu-Gherea Collection", the socialist poetry of Dumitru Theodor Neculuță and Anton Bacalbașa, and the biography of Ottoi Călin (Doctorul Ottoi).
 His 1924 review of "various raconteurs" (Câțiva povestitori) included monographs on Ion Creangă and N. D. Popescu-Popnedea.
 His critical verdicts were dismissed by Bucur, who described the book as "puerile" and "glib", and later by Ioana Pârvulescu, who sees Lăzăreanu as "a minor, socialist literato [who] did not shy away from distorting literary reality".
 In 1927, he published at Adevărul an overview of Hasdeu's humorous writings (Umorul lui Hajdeu).
 Originally a report to the Romanian Academy, it was noted for its satirical tinges and a slight mockery of its protagonist.
 Also that year, Lăzăreanu put out an ethnographic study of courtship (Ursitul fetelor și al vădanelor).

-His contributions also included a 1926 note on the life and activity of a Jewish journalist, Sigismund Carmelin.
+Some contributions were specific records of Jewish literary life: in December 1925, Lăzăreanu was tracing the history of short-lived Jewish periodicals for the community magazine Știri din Lumea Evreiască; he also published a 1926 notice on the life and activity of a Jewish journalist, Sigismund Carmelin.
+In May 1926, at Jignița Garden, he presided upon festivities marking 50 years of Yiddish theater in Romania, specifically honoring Abraham Goldfaden's work in the field.
+Shortly after, as the Vilna Troupe set camp in Bucharest, Lăzăreanu stood out as its critic, accusing it of having destroyed I. L. Peretz's legacy with its modernism; his take was in turn rejected by modernists such as Sandu Tudor and Ilarie Voronca.